-This will return the value in cell B2 as a Date rather than as a String.
+The value in cell B2 returns as a Date rather than a String.

 Place this formula in the 2nd row of the new column.
-This is then referenced in Event-o-Matic as the new column for your Date or Time value.
-Use the formula in as many columns as is needed, eg: Start Date, End Date, Start Time, End Time, referencing each column appropriately.
+This formula is then referenced in Event-o-Matic as the new column for your Date or Time value.
+Use the formula in as many columns as needed, e.g., Start Date, End Date, Start Time, End Time, referencing each column appropriately.

 You may need to change the formatting of the column to display Date/Time properly.

-In the array formula, the A2:A is referencing the first column in the sheet, typically the Timestamp, to prevent the formula from expanding through rows that are blank in column A.
+In the array formula, the A2:A references the first column in the sheet, typically the Timestamp, to prevent the formula from expanding through blank rows in column A.